 The Viparspectra XS1500 is the newest iteration of their quantum board grow lights for 2020.
 The light dimmable with max wattage at 150 watts.
 It has a mixed spectrum of 3000K, 5000K, 660nm red, and 730nm IR.
 It is attached to a full aluminum heat seat.
 It is similar to the Pro series, P1500 grow light they came out with, in early 2020 but has upgraded Samsung LM301B diodes and an HLG series Meanwell driver.

-I make commissions off of purchases made through links in this post.
-This is at no extra cost to you and helps support my website and YouTube channel.
+As an Amazon affiliate, I earn commissions from qualifying purchases made through links in this post.
+This is at no extra cost to you.

-Sansi sent me the light for free, to review it.
-Also, I will earn commissions for purchases made through links in this post.
-This is at no extra cost to you and helps support this site and my YouTube channel.
+As an Amazon Associate, I earn commissions from qualifying purchases made through links in this post.
+This helps support my website and YouTube channel.